【Sad News】Serotonin: ‘It's winter, so I'm taking a break.’

 Summary

-Serotonin: ‘Even so, this humble self does not wish to work!!!’
+Serotonin: ‘Even so, this humble servant does not wish to work!!!’

 ※This article is not intended to replace medical treatment.